setbacks

 qos:

 (str, optional) Quality-of-service specifier.
-On Eagle or Kestrel, this should be one of {‘standby’, ‘normal’, ‘high’}.
+For Kestrel users: This should be one of {‘standby’, ‘normal’, ‘high’}.
 Note that ‘high’ priority doubles the AU cost.
 By default, "normal".

 memory: